poohcom1/GodotInterfaceExport/README.md

 _THIS PROJECT IS NOT PRODUCTION READY!_

 ## Dev Logs
-Here are a couple of solutions I've explored, and their pros and cons and issues
+Here are a couple of solutions I've explored, and their pros and cons and issues.

-### Source Generated NodePath and Resources (Current)
+### 1. Source Generated Exports
+This is the current solution implemented.
+The issue is not a breaking one, but is still a major annoyance.

 Annotate an interface property with an attribute, and a source generator will generate NodePath/Resource properties to represent each interface.
 An `InpectorPlugin` can be used to enforce the generic with reflection.